Home

 G. Ghosal, R. Abbasi-Asl,

-Integrated Systems: Innovations and Applications, Springer book chapter, 2023 (in press).
+Integrated Systems: Innovations and Applications, Springer book chapter, 2024.

 Functional Microcircuits in the Brain and in Artificial Intelligent Systems